pyedifice/pyedifice/docs/source/index.rst

 or `PyQt6 <https://www.riverbankcomputing.com/static/Docs/PyQt6/introduction.html>`_
 as a backend.
 So Edifice is like
 `React <https://react.dev/>`_, but with
-Python instead of JavaScript, and Qt instead of the HTML DOM.
+Python instead of JavaScript, and `Qt Widgets <https://doc.qt.io/qt-6/qtwidgets-index.html>`_ instead of the HTML DOM.
 If you have experience with React, you will find Edifice very easy to pick up.